Goobley/CommonRTAtomicFormat/spec/core-spec.md

 |"ChargeExcH" | Charge exchange with neutral H (downward only) | "m3 s-1" |
 |"ChargeExcP" | Charge exchange with protons (upward only) | "m3 s-1" |

+All of these core types are rates which conventionally scale with temperature, so each process mapping will also contain:

+* a mapping `temperature` containing a `unit` (string) and `value` (sequence of floats)
+* a mapping `data` containing a `unit` (string) and `value` (sequence of floats) describing the rates.

 ### Low-level format

-All processes are provided with their default units.
+* All processes are provided with their default units.
+* Interpolation of cross-sections is implementation defined.

 Extensions
 ----------